h2o/picotls/README.md

 % make check
 ```

+LibreSSL and BoringSSL can be used as alternatives to OpenSSL.

 A dedicated documentation for using picotls with Visual Studio can be found in [WindowsPort.md](WindowsPort.md).

 Developer documentation